Last Updated: January 09, 2024

 What Are The Best Cryptocurrency Exchanges To Use?

 There are a number of factors to consider when deciding which cryptocurrency exchanges to use such as reputation, security, geographic support, trading pairs, liquidity, regulatory licenses, and more.
 CoinTracker has also assembled a comparison of trading fees on several popular exchanges.

-One often overlooked but critical element in evaluating a new cryptocurrency exchange is how easy it makes for you as a user to gather your transaction information needed for filing your cryptocurrency taxes.
-Specifically the elements to look out for are read-access API keys that provide complete transactions history over all time including: trades, deposits, and withdrawals (you would be surprised at how many exchanges don’t make this basic information readily available causing big problems at tax filing time).
+One often overlooked but critical element in evaluating a new cryptocurrency exchange is how easy it is for you as a user to gather the transaction information needed for filing your cryptocurrency taxes.
+Specifically, the elements to look out for are read-access API keys that provide complete transaction history over all time including: trades, deposits, and withdrawals (you would be surprised at how many exchanges don’t make this basic information readily available causing big problems at tax filing time).
 CoinTracker supports automatic integrations with 300+ exchanges — more than any other product — and you can check ahead of time whether the exchange you are considering using provides full API information or only partial CSV information.

 Decentralized Finance (DeFi) is a new developing area in the cryptocurrency space.
 DeFi products allow users to interact with their cryptocurrency without trusting a centralized authority/institution (e.g. custodian, exchange, etc.) and instead just on code.
 Examples of emerging DeFi services include cryptocurrency exchange, interest earning, margin trading, and more.

 For example, one recent area that has especially been developing is interest earning via tools like Multi-Collateral DAI, Maker Vaults, and Compound.
 According to the IRS tax code, interest earned from these DeFi protocols is taxable interest income reported annual on the Schedule B, Part I (more about DeFi interest crypto taxes).
 Refer to our DeFi and Yield Farming tax guide for a more in-depth discussion on DeFi taxes.